alan-turing-institute/whatnow/backbrief/textable.md

 A _mondrian_ is an ordered tree $R$ (the "row structure") and an ordered tree
 $C$ (the "column structure") together with a tiling of $R\times_< C$.

 ## Constructing mondrians

-Two ordered trees are isomorphic if there is an isomorphism of their sets that preserves both the partial order and the ordering of children.
+A table is a mondrian that has a value associated with each element of the slice.

 - Row-wise bind
 - Column-wise bind
+- Splicing bind

+## Formatting tables

+The main challenge in formatting a table is working out the widths of the columns and the heights of the rows.